theSanguss/UNO.py/README.md

 <br>

 > [!Note]\
-> Despite the name, UNO.py isn't actually a single file, but I've titled it this since the very beginning of its development, and now it'd feel weird to change the name.
+> Despite the name, UNO.py isn't actually a single file, but I've titled it this since the very beginning of its development, and don't feel the need to change it.

 <br>